-Hargreaves Lansdown places the most emphasis on the above products (particularly on the calculators), but it does offer fund research and other tools as well.
+Hargreaves Lansdown places the most emphasis on the above products (particularly the calculators), but it does offer excellent research and other tools as well.
 You can also register for free fund research from their professional team.

-There are risk management tools, for example, the stop-loss and limit order function that protects investors in the event of a downturn.
+There are risk management tools, for example, the stop-loss and limit order functions, that protect investors in the event of a downturn.
 You’ll also find interactive charts and live share prices, which are free to use.

-There has been a fair amount of controversy surrounding the Hargreaves Lansdown Wealth Shortlist due to the historical inclusion of poor performing funds.
+There has been a fair amount of controversy surrounding the Hargreaves Lansdown Wealth Shortlist due to the historical inclusion of funds that have experienced poor performance.
 This led to a revamp of the list in June 2020 with greater transparency and a strong focus on performance potential.
-That being said, some analysis has revealed that not all their recommended funds are performing well and in our opinion it would be a mistake for investors to rely on this list as it can be a bit hit and miss.
+That being said, some analysis has revealed that not all their recommended funds are performing well, and in my opinion, it would be a mistake for investors to rely on this list as it can be a bit hit-and-miss.

 Insight and Research

-Hargreaves Lansdown offers investors information and discussions including recent news articles relating to share prices on the stock exchange.
-We found this section to be very informative and were impressed with the amount of commentary provided within the articles.
+Hargreaves Lansdown offers investors information and discussions, including recent news articles relating to share prices on the stock exchange.
+I found this section to be very informative and was impressed with the amount of commentary provided within the articles.

-This is the place to head to for company dates and comprehensive Stock Exchange reports.
-This is provided for both in-house and by third parties and contains useful bits of information such as top-traded stocks lists and a financial diary so you can stay on top of all activity on the Stock Exchange.
+This is the place to head for company dates and comprehensive stock exchange reports.
+This is provided both in-house and by third parties and contains useful bits of information such as top-traded stock lists and a financial diary so you can stay on top of all activity on the stock exchange prior to trading stocks.

-All fees are provided on what we find a very easy to use website, and it also provides helpful examples.
+All Hargreaves Lansdown’s charges are provided on what I find a very easy-to-use website, and it also provides helpful examples.

 One example transaction provided on the site includes account charges for a SIPP fund.
-According to Hargreaves Lansdown, if you invest £15,000 in funds and a further £5,000 in shares, then you will pay £7.50 per month in account charges or £90 per year.
+According to Hargreaves Lansdown, if you invest £15,000 in funds and a further £5,000 in shares, then you will pay £7.50 per month in account charges, or an annual fee of £90.
 However, the exact amount Hargreaves Lansdown charges depends on the precise value of your account at the end of each month.